ndipatri/RoboGaggia/README.md

 In the interest of simplicity, the heater PID uses the same tuning values as the water pressure PID.
 The heater temp is a slow-moving system and is therefore not as sensitive to these values.

 [This PID Tuning GIF](media/PID_animation.gif) demonstrates the tradeoffs of these three tuning parameters with respect to system 'overshoot', 'oscillation', and responsiveness.

+## More on Pressure and FlowRate

+During the development of RoboGaggia, I migrated from 'Pressure Profiling' to 'Flow Profiling' during brewing.
+What this means is, at the start, I used the system pressure as an input to the brew PID and the output was the duty cycle of the Gaggia's vibration pump.
+However, after doing more research such as listening to the [Decent Folks](https://youtu.be/KsagEqYYxDw?t=604), I pivoted and now I use pressure only for pre-infusion (I keep it around 1bar), but during brewing, I drive the brew PID with the instantaneous flow rate.
+For now, I keep this at around 3 grams/second.
+So the PID will drive the pump's duty cycle to whatever it needs to in order to achieve a somewhat constant fow rate.
+This implies that the pressure shoots up in the beginning (once the puck is saturated), but then has to get dialed back down as the flow rate increases during the shot (due to reduced coffee solids, etc.).

 ## Live Flow Telemetry